Skip to main content

 Token Exchange

 To generate a new customer token with access to sensitive scopes, the partner backend needs to initiate a token exchange request by providing the customer's access token.
-The sequence of API calls will be as follows:

 1. Authenticate the user for wallet access by supplying client credentials, subject token, and digital fingerprint through the token exchange flow: